TAMUArch/cookbook-practice-exercises/README.md

 Cookbook Practice Exercises
 ===========================
 These exercises were created to help bring new student workers/staff up speed quickly with writing chef cookbooks.
-If you have no prior knowledge of installing and configuring services, it is suggested that you run through the requirements manually first.
+If you have no prior knowledge of installing and configuring the required services, it is suggested that you run set them up manually first.

 Exercise 1
 ----------